-- The Regulation of Investigatory Powers (Bailiwick of Guernsey) Law 2003 ("RIPL") is a carefully constructed legislative scheme governing the use of certain law enforcement techniques, such as the interception of communications and surveillance.
+- 1. The Regulation of Investigatory Powers (Bailiwick of Guernsey) Law 2003 ("RIPL") is a carefully constructed legislative scheme governing the use of certain law enforcement techniques, such as the interception of communications and surveillance.
 It is designed to ensure that the use of the particular surveillance techniques is regulated by law and externally supervised.
 As part of the supervisory regime, section 53 provides that the Bailiff shall appoint as Investigatory Powers Commissioner a judge of the Court of Appeal to carry out certain supervisory functions1 and make an annual report with respect to the carrying out of those functions.2 - 2.
 I was appointed as Investigatory Powers Commissioner in September 2020.
 This was in succession to Lord Anderson of Ipswich K.B.E.
-Q.C. who, in July 2020, provided his third and final annual report, covering the calendar year 2019. - 3.
-This is my second annual report, which for reasons explained below, covers the calendar year 2021.3 - 4.
-Before explaining the activities regulated by RIPL, it is helpful to summarise my role and responsibilities.
+K.C. who, in July 2020, provided his third and final annual report, covering the calendar year 2019. - 3.
+This is my third annual report.
+It follows the format of my earlier reports and covers the calendar year 2022. - 4.
+As in my earlier reports, it is helpful to begin with a summary of my role and responsibilities.